sergey-koba-mobidev/university-journal/README.md

 - Backup data
 - Disciplines can change teachers in other semester
 - after visit creation the tab is dropped
-- edit dates for visits
-- fix inputs style for marks for relationship view
-- keep language after sign out / sig in
 - expire for cache
 - add RAILS_ENV export to .bashrc